By Audra Gaiziunas

 In this process, the brewpub has created an entirely new product at a lower cost.
 By threading a value innovation strategic mindset throughout its execution and focusing on quality and consistency, that brewpub could easily become the standard-bearer for gruits.

 Where should you start when developing a value innovation?
 By constructing a strategy canvas.
 A strategy canvas captures the current state of a market space.
-It allows you to understand where the competition currently invests; the factors the industry competes on in products, service and delivery; and what customers receive from the existing competitive offerings.
+It allows you to understand where the competition currently invests; the factors the industry competes on in products, services and delivery; and what customers receive from the existing competitive offerings.

 A strategy canvas looks like a simple two-axis graph.
 The horizontal axis captures the range of factors the industry competes on and invests in.
 Examples would include price, number of beer styles offered, brewer prestige and legacy, specialty bottle releases, hop or yeast varieties used, and range of beer complexity within a specific style.
 The vertical axis captures the offering level that customers receive for each factor, from low to high.
 Scoring a brewpub on each factor and connecting the dots reveals a “value curve” that provides a graphic depiction of the brewpub’s relative performance, which can be compared to specific competitors or industry averages.